17,248 views

 - GIA Cut grade for standard round brilliant cut diamonds falling in the D-to-Z color range that weigh 0.15 carats

-- GIA Diamond Grading Reports are not issued for laboratory-grown diamonds, diamond simulants, mounted diamonds, or those that have undergone unstable treatments, such as fracture filling or coating
+- GIA Diamond Grading Reports are not issued for laboratory-grown, diamond simulants, mounted designs, or those that have undergone unstable treatments, such as fracture filling or coating

 The reports issued by the IGI for lab-grown diamonds are stricter and more accurate than their reports for naturally mined ones.